drupol/master-thesis/src/thesis/2-reproducibility.typ

 #gls("SPDX") and #gls("CycloneDX") should be guided by an organisation's
 specific needs, whether the focus is on extensive licensing compliance or streamlined security and risk management within the software supply chain.

+The #gls("CRA") #cite(<CRA>, form:"normal") mandates the incorporation of a
+#gls("SBOM") in software products, highlighting its important role in bolstering
+software security and transparency.
+This requirement marks a significant advancement in enhancing the integrity and security of software, ensuring that all components are meticulously documented and traceable throughout the software lifecycle.
+While the #gls("CRA") encompasses various provisions, much of it will become enforceable three years after its passage, likely in early 2027.
+Specifically, regarding #gls("SBOM"), the following applies to products with digital elements available: #quote[identify and document vulnerabilities and components contained in products with digital elements, including by drawing up a software bill of materials in a commonly used and machine-readable format covering at the very least the top-level dependencies of the products]
+#cite(<CRA>, supplement: "Annex I, Part II (1)", form:"normal").

 ==== Supply Chain <ch2-supply-chain>